reTHINK-project/specs/service-framework/syncher.md

 * p2p (optional): if true the object data sync uses p2p data connections.

+* name (optional): the mandatory name of the Data Object.
+If not present, a default `data object without name` will be given

 * identity (optional): information about the identity of the user associated with the Reporter.
 Useful when the reporter is used in an [Interworking Protostub](../legacy-interworking/interworking-stubs-development.md).

+* metadata (optional): all remaining optional metadata about the Data Object

 * return: Promise to a new Reporter.
 The reporter can be accepted or rejected by the PEP

 **subscribe**

-`subscribe(schema: SchemaURL, url: ObjectURL, store?: boolean, p2p?: boolean, identity?: Identity.MessageBodyIdentity): Promise<DataObjectObserver>`
+`subscribe(schema: SchemaURL, url: ObjectURL, store?: boolean, p2p?: boolean, mutual?: boolean, identity?: Identity.MessageBodyIdentity): Promise<DataObjectObserver>`

 This Method is used to subscribe objects to be observed i.e. the Hyperty Instance plays the Observer role.
 The following parameters are used: